CORONAVIRUS DISEASE 2019 (COVID-19) UPDATE

 IMPACT ON AIR LOGISTICS

 The travel restriction between 26 countries in Europe and the US, that became effective on March 13, and the EU restrictions effective on March 17 only apply to passenger travel.
 The majority of airlines announced a drastic reduction of passenger flights offering limited capacity at market rates.
 Since the trade lane between Europe and North America is largely dominated by passenger aircraft, we have been experiencing a severe drop in the available capacity.
-In reaction to evolving capacity constraints due to severe cuts in belly capacity, we expect to see an increase in freighter capacity compared to last week.
+In reaction to evolving capacity constraints due to severe cuts in belly capacity, we see an increase in freighter capacity.

-In order to contain further virus outbreak, restriction on non-essential activities was put in place in a number of US states and between the US and its Northern (Canadian) and Southern (Mexican) borders.
+In order to contain further virus outbreak, restriction on non-essential activities was put in place in almost all of the US states and between the US and its Northern (Canadian) and Southern (Mexican) borders.
 These measures do not apply to trade flows and all our branches continue to operate with reduced staff or in home office mode.

 The rise of cases in Canada and Mexico and EU travel restrictions are also leading to limited available capacity in the market due to the heavy reduction of passenger flights and cancellation of some freighters.

 Our airfreight operations in Europe continue running.
-However, with the majority of flag carriers closing down their passenger networks, we expect significant capacity constraints to all major markets.
+However, with the majority of flag carriers having closed down their passenger networks, we experience some capacity constraints to major markets.
 Increased congestion at airports and cargo rerouting via European hubs are effecting overall processing time and transit times of shipments.
 Overall, freighters are back on schedule and carriers offer additional charters on congested lanes such as Europe to the US.

 South Central America

 Following border closures and lockdowns of some South American countries and the subsequent drop in demand, carriers are reducing their international operations.
-The two main carriers Avianca and LATAM Airlines have drastically reduced passenger capacity.
-The overall operational status of airports, truckers and customs is stable, and all our airfreight branches are operating, in most cases, partially from home.
+LATAM Airlines have drastically reduced passenger capacity whereas another main carrier, Avianca, filed for bankruptcy protection on May 11.
+Argentina reduced imports to essential goods only, which means that every shipment now needs to go through an additional green light procedure before shipping.
+The overall operational status of airports, truckers and customs is stable, and all our Air Logistics branches are operating, in most cases, partially from home.

 Middle East and Africa

 The overall situation with regard to the operational status of airports, truckers and customs clearance in China have returned to normal levels.
-Only Wuhan airport remains closed to commercial traffic.
 Production recovery is leading to an emerging transportation demand adding pressure on available air freight capacity.
-In addition, with effect from March 29, China will further reduce the number of international passenger flights as part of its COVID-19 prevention and control measures.
+The continuing global demand of Personal Protective Equipment out of China has further increased the pressure on freighter capacity.
+At the moment we are seeing congestion up to two days across various airports in Greater China.
+In addition, China has further reduced the number of international passenger flights as part of its COVID-19 prevention and control measures.
 According to the Civil Aviation Administration of China (CAAC), from March 29, each Chinese airline can only operate one route to any country, with no more than one flight per week.
 Each foreign airline can only maintain one route to China, with the number of weekly flights reduced to one.

 Pressure on capacity caused by limited passenger flight activity is seen in the majority of South Asia Pacific countries.
-Complete lockdown in India has a direct impact on customs and terminal operations, trucking, and available capacity.
-In addition to all international passenger flights being suspended until April 14, we see that freighter’s capacity out of India is also reducing.
+Complete lockdown in India has a direct impact on customs and terminal operations, trucking, and available capacity since all international passenger flights are suspended until 31st of May.

 We are working closely with our long-term carrier partners to have full transparency of the situation to address the needs and requirements of our customers.
-At this point in time, we can no longer assure lead times at their applicable rates.
+At this point, we can no longer assure lead times at their applicable rates.
 To the extent available, charter space will be offered at current market rates.

-Our Airfreight teams are fully informed about the latest development of this constantly evolving situation, and we encourage you to reach out to your respective Kuehne + Nagel contact person for any further questions and any specific requirements regarding your airfreight shipments.
+Our Air Logistics teams are fully informed about the latest development of the situation, and we encourage you to reach out to your respective Kuehne + Nagel contact person for any further questions and any specific requirements regarding your airfreight shipments.

 IMPACT ON ROAD LOGISTICS

-With more and more governments issuing new measures, the situation in Europe is evolving very rapidly.
-Even though our network and all our offices across Europe are operating, we experience serious delays at several European borders due to increased health and safety measures.
-This is having an impact on many other linked transport lanes.
-The closure of many companies, being pick-up- or collection- addresses for our network, is affecting our operations and service.
-Closed companies on both shipper and consignee side lead to decreased volumes and the need to reduce selected international linehaul frequencies and conduct reroutings.
+Despite most of European countries returning gradually from exceptional situation the European overland transport market still needs to cope with governmental measures put in place.
+Even though our network and all our offices across Europe are operating, we experience delays at some European borders and also at collection and delivery addresses due to health and safety measures as well as other Covid-19 related safety checks.
+This is also having an impact on many other linked transport lanes.
+Even if many companies have re-opened again temporary closure of some pick-up- or collection- addresses for our network, is affecting our operations and service.
+Closed companies on both shipper and consignee side lead to decreased volumes in respective transport legs and the need to reduce frequencies and/or conduct reroutings.
 This can in certain lanes cause delays of 1-2 days.

 For an indication on border waiting times please consult the publicly available information via this link https://covid-19.sixfold.com/.
 As we cannot verify the data nor guarantee its accuracy, this link should be used for information purposes only.